-Arkansas State University (A-State) is committed to the pursuit of discovery and innovation that enhances understanding of the universe and improves the lives of people, particularly Arkansans.
-In pursuing this goal, the University has designated the Office of Research and Technology Transfer (RTT) to assist its personnel in securing and managing external funding to support research and other scholarly activities.
+Arkansas State University (ASU) is committed to the pursuit of knowledge that enhances the world's store of information.
+In pursuing this goal, the University has designated the Office of Research and Technology Transfer to assist its personnel in securing and managing external funding to support research and other scholarly activities.

-In the pursuit of its research mission, A-State affirms that it does not discriminate against prospective or current students, prospective or current employees, or against individuals in affiliated organizations.
-A-State likewise affirms its commitment to an open research environment whenever practical, supporting the principle of freedom of access to data, processes, and results of research and preserves the faculty's right to select the best qualified employees and students to participate in sponsored research.
+In the pursuit of its research mission, the University affirms that it does not discriminate against prospective or current students, prospective or current employees, or against individuals in affiliated organizations on the basis of race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, age, sexual orientation, gender identity, veteran status, or any other characteristic protected by law.
+ASU likewise affirms its commitment to an open research environment whenever practicable, supporting the principle of freedom of access to data, processes, and results of research and preserves the faculty's right to select the best qualified employees and students to participate in University-sponsored research.